kilowavw/FIX_Percentage_error/README.md

+#Still In Progress 🛠️🛠️

-# Battery Percentage Icon
+# Battery Percentage Icon FIX
-1. See your battery percentage and charging status in the Windows system tray.
-2. Get Windows notification when your battery is critical, low, high, and full.
-3. See more battery details such as charge rate, designed capacity and battery health in the main app window.
+This is a fix on the famous app Battery Percentage Icon

 ## Getting the app
 This app requires Windows 11.